-As the much awaited cooler temperatures roll in, and we get that much needed break from the Florida sun, We now encounter that fungus that loves these conditions.
-Fungus! yes, that is correct, not just any fungus, but Brown Patch Fungus.
+As the much-awaited cooler temperatures roll in and we get that much-needed break from the Florida sun, We now encounter that fungus that loves these conditions.
+Fungus!
+Yes, that is correct, not just any fungus, but Brown Patch Fungus.
 Brown Patch Fungus, scientifically known as Rhizoctonia solani, is a common turfgrass disease that affects a wide range of grass types.
 It's particularly prevalent in warm, humid climates and is known for the damage it can cause to lawns and golf courses.
 Here's an in-depth look at Brown Patch Fungus:

 What is Brown Patch Fungus?